 Prospect Hill Today

-More than 3,000 people are buried in Prospect Hill Cemetery, and some 700 gravesites – for both cremation and burials – remain available for a reasonable purchase price.
+More than 3,000 people are buried in Prospect Hill Cemetery, and some 300 gravesites – for both cremation urns and traditional ground burials – remain available for a reasonable purchase price.
 Funds generated by the sale of lots are invested for future maintenance needs.

-In the past few years, the cemetery has been awarded four Community Conservation Grants by Baltimore County, as well as a grant from the Baltimore County Historical Trust and the Towson Rotary Foundation.
-These funds, along with contributions from other donors, have been used to upgrade the landscaping and restore the green perimeter to screen the view of the commercial incursion of modern Towson.
+In the past several years, the cemetery has been awarded Community Conservation Grants by Baltimore County, as well as several grants from the Preservation Alliance of Baltimore County and the Towson Rotary Foundation.
+These funds, along with contributions from other donors, have been used to upgrade the landscaping and restore the green perimeter in order to screen the view of the commercial incursion of modern Towson.
 The cemetery has also added security lighting, while preserving the 19th century vista from the crest of its hill.

 During the past decade, Prospect Hill Cemetery has installed:

 - 425 feet of new hedge along York Road

 - 450 feet of evergreens screening the south perimeter with Towson City Center